google/clasp/README.md

 - `--no-localhost`: Do not run a local server, manually enter code instead.
 - `--creds <file>`: Use custom credentials used for `clasp run`.
 Saves a `.clasprc.json` file to current working directory.
 This file should be private!
 - `--status`: Print who you are currently logged in as, if anyone.
+- `--redirect-port <port>`: Specify a custom port for the local redirect server during the login process.
+Useful for environments where a specific port is required.

 #### Examples

 - `clasp login --no-localhost`
 - `clasp login --creds creds.json`
 - `clasp login --status`
+- `clasp login --redirect-port 37473`

 ### Logout